 This research includes genetic testing.
-We will be measuring how your body changes its expression of different genes over the course of this study.
 Even without your name or other identifiers, your genetic information is unique to you.
 The researchers believe the chance that someone will identify you is very small, but the risk may change in the future as people come up with new ways of tracing information.